sachinmour/collaboration/README.md

 Any browser with websocket is supported.
 If websockets are not working in your browser for any reason, the app will not work.

+### Need to know
+To make it easier for testing, everytime you refresh your browser, you will be randomly assigned a new user.
+So if you switch between tabs or even refresh your current tab, you will be a new user

 ### How to develop locally

 1. Make sure you have following things already in the system